simigeum/simigeum/README.md

 Good day!

-I am a UI designer from South Korea 🇰🇷.
+I am a Web publisher from South Korea 🇰🇷.
 I am interested in Interactive design and Responsive web and Branding.
 I love exercising(machine) and communicating!

 If you want to contact me, please leave me a message!